 For many years there has been a belief among sportsmen (yes almost exclusively men) that in the weeks before a competition they should refrain from having sex.

-The idea is that sex “weakens the legs” and it is so pervasive a belief that you’ll see It in films, you’ll see it in professional sports teams, and you’ll see it in amateur sports too.
+The idea is that sex “weakens the legs” and it is so pervasive a belief that you’ll see it in films.
+You’ll also see it in professional sports teams, and you’ll see it in amateur sports too.

 There have been a lot of neglected partners due to this belief, but is there any substance?

-In this article we will take a look at whether sex before a competition has any effect on performance, before taking an in-depth look at the relationship between masturbation and testosterone.
+In this article, we will take a look at whether sex before a competition has any effect on performance.
+We will then be taking an in-depth look at the relationship between masturbation and testosterone.

-The idea that having sex before a sporting competition can affect your performance has been around for centuries, and is still believed by many athletes today.
+The idea that having sex before a sporting competition can affect your performance has been around for centuries.
+It is still believed by many athletes today.

-The problem was that there was little to no scientific studies that looked into this, and it is hard for an athlete to make their own mind up.
+The problem was that there was little to no scientific studies that looked into this.
+Therefore it is hard for an athlete to make their own mind up.

 All the information that they were receiving was anecdotal, and abstaining from sex would hardly negatively affect their performance so why risk it?

 This became something of a placebo effect.
-Because the athlete had been told that abstaining from sex would lead to an improved performance, they then attributed any success to the abstinence.
+Because the athlete had been told that abstaining from sex would lead to improved performance.
+They then attributed any success to the abstinence.